trughooputh/guide-first-job-junior-dev/README.md

 Example : [State of JS](https://stateofjs.com) and other surveys, will give you an idea about where to focus in near future.

-## Networking and Building Your Online Presence

-Networking is a powerful tool in the job search process:

-- **Leverage LinkedIn**: Regularly update LinkedIn with posts about your projects, industry insights, and learning progress.
-This visibility helps connect with recruiters and potential mentors.
-- **Engage in the Community**: Join tech communities, participate in discussions, and attend local or virtual meetups.
-Sites like [Dev.to](https://dev.to/) and [Hashnode](https://hashnode.com/) are great places to start.
-- **Share Industry News and Insights**: Show your awareness of current trends, such as new React or Node.js versions.
-This demonstrates that you stay up-to-date with the industry.

 ## Practicing Coding Skills

 Problem-solving is a core aspect of technical interviews.
 Build your skills through coding platforms: